 Stryker can be seen wearing a silver cross necklace in the scene where he goes to meet Logan in the hospital, likely as a nod to the fact that he was a priest (not a military officer) in the comics.

 The team's original lineup includes an "Angel", but it's Angel Salvadore (a comparatively minor character from the comics) instead of Warren Worthington note who, going by the movieverse's timeline, wouldn't have been born at the time the movie takes place.

-A major character on the villains' side is revealed to have grown up with Xavier—though in this version it's Raven Darkholme (who's his adopted sister in this version) instead of Cain Marko (who was his step-brother in the comics).
+A major character on the villains' side is revealed to have grown up with Xavier—though in this version it's Raven Darkholme (who's his adoptive sister in this version) instead of Cain Marko (who was his step-brother in the comics).

 Shaw referring to mutants as "Children of the Atom".

 The Nazi Gold is a nod to Uncanny X-Men #161, which told the story of how Magneto and Xavier first met and parted ways.
 The issue was one of several stories in the comics which inspired this movie.

 The Wolverine provides some nods on the Wolverine limited series, where most of the characters are taken from.

 Instead of Harada, the film's Silver Samurai is old man Yashida.
 Since the comics name Kenuichio is not a real Japanese name, the film derives Yashida's name Ichirō from the actual Japanese name, Kenichirō.

 Mariko's arranged marriage, that she accepts as a thing of honor, which she does not expect Wolverine to understand because he's not Japanese.

 Ichirō pledges his katana to Logan as gratitude for saving his life.
 In the comics, Mariko is the one who pledged the Yashida katana to Logan after he kills Shingen.